History of Declan Rice in Timeline

 2020: Won Premier League 2 Division 2

-April 2021: Ruled Out With Knee Injury
+April 2021: Ruled out with Knee Injury

 September 2021: European Debut and Goal

-2021: Named in the UEFA Europa League Team of the Year
+2021: Named in the 2021-22 UEFA Europa League Team of the Year

 Following West Ham's Europa League campaign, which saw them reach the semi-final, Rice was named in the 2021–22 UEFA Europa League Team of the Year alongside teammate Craig Dawson.

-May 2022: Named Hammer of the Year
+May 2022: Named Hammer of the Year and West Ham Captain

-In August 2022, Declan Rice confirmed the birth of his first child, a son, with long-term girlfriend, Lauren Fryer.
+In August 2022, Declan Rice confirmed the birth of his first child, a son, with his long-term girlfriend, Lauren Fryer.

-October 2022: First Goal of the Season
+October 2022: Goal Against Southampton

-2022: FIFA World Cup 2022
+2022: FIFA World Cup

-2022: Succeeded as club captain
+2022: Succeeded as Club Captain

-April 2023: Standout Strike Against Gent
+April 2023: Goal Against Gent

-May 2023: Named Hammer of the Year for 2022-23 Season
+May 2023: Hammer of the Year

 In May 2023, Declan Rice was named Hammer of the Year for the 2022–23 season.